Would you like to create an Annual Leave Request Letter right now?

 💡 If annual leave is denied, your employer should give a good reason and, where possible, suggest alternative dates.

-Annual Leave Request Letter – Free Template
+Free Template for Annual Leave Request Letter

 You can find a simple template for an annual leave request letter below.